vygr/ChrysaLisp/docs/FRAMEBUFFER.md

 ### Setting up the Pi system after bootup

-After the first boot, the Pi will come up running a graphical X11 desktop.
+After the first boot, the Pi may come up running a graphical X11 desktop.
 You'll want to turn this off by clicking on the Pi logo in the top left, then selecting Preferences->Raspberry Pi Configuration.
 Then select System->"Boot: to CLI", OK.
 You might want to change your display to 1920x1280, this can be